NEUIR/P3Ranker/README.md

 ## Prompt Generation

-Details about the Discrete Prompt Generation can be find in https://github.com/princeton-nlp/LM-BFF
+Details about the Discrete Prompt Generation can be find in https://github.com/princeton-nlp/LM-BFF and our paper

 ## Prefinetune